Sourcing and Procurement

 Philipp: Yes, this is a very typical scenario.
 You are using the wording “his data”, so the first question would be what exactly is "his data"?
 Does the data we are talking about truly belong to him?
 Legally there is no data ownership.
 If you're talking about data, there are two key aspects.
 The first key aspect is, are we talking about personal data?
 Because personal data within Europe are subject to the GDPR (General Data Protection Regulation), in addition to other international data protection laws.
 It typically means that you are only allowed to process the data -- including handing it over to a third party for development -- if you have a legal basis for that.
 The second key aspect for processing or transferring data are the relevant contracts.
 For example, the contracts that apply when receiving data might limit your ability to make these data available to a third party for further processing.
 So you're only allowed to transfer the data within these boundaries.
 If that is possible, usually there is no other legal protection for the data.
 In some very limited cases, data might also be protected by IP rights.

-Dirk: In our scenario, the IT supplier of ACME Smart Shuttle uses data from different sources, including data from ACME Smart Shuttle, data from schools (e.g., school time tables), and data from third parties (e.g., traffic data).
-From these data, they derive new data via the AI, e.g., bus schedules and routes.
-Does the AI and the new data created by the AI automatically belong to ACME Smart Shuttle, because they are paying for it?
+Dirk: In our scenario, the IT supplier of the ACME Smart Shuttle uses data from different sources, including data from the ACME Smart Shuttle, data from schools (e.g., school time tables), and data from third parties (e.g., traffic data).
+From these data, they derive new data via AI, e.g., bus schedules and routes.
+Does the AI and the new data created by the AI automatically belong to the ACME Smart Shuttle, because they are paying for it?

 Philipp: No. It is highly recommended -- I would say even absolutely necessary -- to have a clear agreement with the IT supplier regarding the results that are created with the data.
 That is one of the topics I mentioned before, where it is legally not easy to determine who contributed to the results and who is the owner with respect to the results.
 That is why it is essential to have an explicit agreement on that.
 In joint development projects, you always have clauses regarding the rights to the development results.
 You also have clauses regarding software, so that, that is quite standard.
 In the newer contracts, we see clauses that explicitly refer to data, the right to data, maybe distinguishing between test data and productive data, and also with respect to work results that have been created using such data.